kubernetes/community/sig-docs/localization-subproject/README.md

 # Localization Subproject

-The Kubernetes Localization Subproject is owned by [SIG-Docs](https://github.com/kubernetes/community/tree/master/sig-docs) and run by the [Subproject leads](#leadership).
+The Kubernetes Localization Subproject is owned by [SIG Docs](https://github.com/kubernetes/community/tree/master/sig-docs) and run by the [Subproject leads](#leadership).

 The Kubernetes documentation has been localized into several different languages.
 Each localization is owned by a team of individuals that speaks the language.
 A localization team is a self-sufficient community responsible for prioritizing work, translating content, and reviewing and merging PRs into the kubernetes/website repo for their localization.